 Here are some of the recent laws we have helped pass.

-There are now numerous reusable bag ordinances at the local level in Washington.
+There are now 29 reusable bag ordinances at the local level in Washington.
 These laws ban thin carry-home plastic bags and require a pass- through charge of 5, 8 or 10 cents for paper bags and durable, reusable plastic bags.
 The charge helps incentivize people to bring their own bags.
-See the Legislative Work page for current factsheet about bag ordinances and the statewide bag bill.
+And a statewide law passed and was signed into law on March 25, 2020.
+See the Legislative Work page for a factsheet about bag ordinances and the statewide bag bill.

 We assist community members and provide technical assistance (and model ordinances) to city and county staff.

 In the 2018 state legislative session, in partnership with a large number of public-health oriented organizations, sheriffs, doctors and others, we helped pass the first-state-in-the-nation Safe Drug Take-Back Act.
 This law requires that the pharmaceutical industry pay for the safe disposal of unused medications.
 Starting in 2020, residents across Washington State will be able to take leftover medications to big blue kiosk boxes at their local pharmacies, sheriffs’ offices and hospitals.